dmd-program/dmd-100/lessons/co-generative_design/pathway.md

 2. **Behavioral patterns**
   - Can you identify behaviors that propel you along your trajectory?
   - Can you identify behaviors that hold you back. (mental attitudes, beliefs, actions, and activities)
-  - How might you change these activities?
+  - How might you eliminate or alter behaviors that work against your goals?
+  - What new behaviors might you employ?
 3. **Resources**
   - What tools will you need to further your creative practice?
   - What steps are you taking to procure these tools?
 4. **People**
   - Who encourages and supports your trajectory?
   - Who tries to hold you back or is negative?
   - Can you identify communities of practice locally or virtually?
+  - Who can you ask for help, motivation, or advice?
 5. **Events**
   - What events, conversations, or interactions need to take place?
 When?
-  - Are there looming obstacles or unknowns along the path?
+  - What are the looming obstacles or unknowns?
+  - When would it be time to alter your trajectory?

 ## Part 2 - Deploy